LingyunXiong/LingyunXiong.github.io/club.markdown

 permalink: /DynamicsClub/
 ---

 Launched in Jan 2022, Dynamics Club is a UCLA-based forum for junior scientists to discuss nonlinear dynamics in biology and physiology.
-All are welcome!
+Starting from Fall 2024, this is also the home for the [*Interoception Dynamics*](https://bri.ucla.edu/affinity-groups/#1725383881651-5acf33f9-a12c) Affinity Group.

 Our monthly seminars are mostly on Zoom, with hybrid access to in-person events.
 Campus visits are made possible by the Department of Integrative Biology and Physiology ([IBP](https://www.ibp.ucla.edu)), Institute for Quantitative and Computational Biosciences ([QCBio](https://qcb.ucla.edu)) and Brain Research Institute ([BRI](https://bri.ucla.edu)).

-Currently, we have **300** members.
+Currently, we have **302** members.
 If you're new, sign up [**here**](http://eepurl.com/hSqQLD)!

 &nbsp;
 &nbsp;